Stratification theorems for exponential sums in families: Examples of stratifications for explicit families

 by defining

-where $X_{j,\uple{d}}$ is the $j$-th strata of the stratification for the exponential sum $T(F_{\uple{d}},\uple{v};p)$ computed in Section~\ref{quadratic}.
-On the other hand, we can use the computation in Section~\ref{quadratic} to describe $X_{j,\uple{d}}$: \begin{itemize} \item[$i)$] if $j$ is even, then
+where $X_{j,\uple{d}}$ is the $j$-th stratum of the stratification associated to the exponential sums $T(F_{\uple{d}},\uple{v};p)$ computed in Section~\ref{quadratic}.
+On the other hand, we can use the computation in Section~\ref{quadratic} to describe $X_{j,\uple{d}}$, which leads to the following descriptions: \begin{itemize} \item[$i)$] if $j$ is even, then